MarekWo/mini-SMTP-server/README.md

 ### Option 1: External Network (Recommended)

-If `mini-smtp-server` is running separately, connect your app to the `mail-network`:
+If `mini-smtp-server` is running separately, connect your app to the network:

 ```yaml
 # your-app/docker-compose.yml